-While extending the Active Directory schema for SCCM, it failed with an error 8202.
-The error code 8202 was logged in ExtADSch.log in the root of the system drive.
+While extending the SCCM schema, you may encounter Active Directory Schema Error 8202..
+The Active Directory schema error 8202 was logged in ExtADSch.log in the root of the system drive.
 Let’s see how to fix this issue.

 So in most cases when you extend the Active Directory Schema for Configuration Manager, you don’t see any issues.
 Most of all extending the schema is a one-time action for any forest.

 I was helping one of the customer with installing Configuration Manager current branch and I was surprised to see the schema error 8202.

 As mentioned earlier, you don’t see the ConfigMgr schema error 8202 on the command prompt when you extend the schema.
 Rather you only see Failed to extend the Active Directory schema, please find details in “C:\ExtADSch.log”.

 Reviewing the ExtADSch.log file shows the actual error.
 Until you fix this issue and successfully extend the schema, you should not proceed further.